 Scholarly journals are one of the main ways that researchers disseminate their work.
-In order to be published, the research is reviewed by other experts, called peer-review, to ensure that the results are accurate and presented without bias.
+In order to be published, the research is reviewed by other experts to ensure that the results are accurate and presented without bias.

 Scholarly journals can be described as peer-reviewed, refereed, academic, or professional journals.

 Look for the following to determine if a journal is scholarly.
 Scholarly publications typically:

 - Are published or sponsored by professional societies or associations

 - Include a list of reviewers or editorial board members